 The contact center industry is known to be pretty conservative.
 It's often been said that contact centers are usually several years behind the enterprise when it comes to adopting new technology.
-After all, the automatic call distributor has been around for more than 40 years, and is still widely deployed as a core technology.

 As more companies move their contact centers to the cloud, they find that the technology greatly simplifies setting up at-home agents; all that's required to start taking calls is a computer, a headset, and an Internet connection.
 This is leading to an explosion in work-at-home agents.

 Why the rapid growth in at-home agents?
 Most companies are finding that developing a program that allows agents to work at home is an incredibly effective way to reduce operating costs, while improving service levels as well.
 Among the benefits are huge cost savings, greater flexibility, a larger pool of qualified agents, reduced staff churn and absenteeism, enhanced agent and customer satisfaction, and greater productivity.